Emotional Intelligence & Leadership

 - Tell me about your prior work relationships.
 Candidates with high EQ are adept at forming and maintaining friendships both on and off the job.
 Lasting friendships in the workplace are signs that an individual cares about people and understands how to mesh with a company’s culture.

 Hiring?
 Trust your executive food & beverage search to Kinsa.
-With 100 years of combined experience, our specialized recruiters can help you acquire proven leaders with the skills, expertise and emotional intelligence to thrive in your organization.
+With 100 years of combined experience, our specialized recruiters can help you acquire proven leaders with the skills, expertise, and emotional intelligence to thrive in your organization.
 There’s an ideal out there – let Kinsa help you find it.
+Contact us.